 This team was one of the more successful multi-driver lineups in the Xfinity Series last year.
 Harvick grabbed two wins for the team, and the other drivers all combined to nab 19 Top-10 finishes in the No. 88 Chevrolet last season.
 The lineup and starts should remain much the same in 2016, but gone is Ben Rhodes and Josh Berry, and in are Bowman and Elliott.
 The strong only get stronger in this sense.
 With this driver lineup of experience and youthful skill, we expect more wins in the upcoming season and more Top 10’s.
 Earnhardt failed to reach victory lane in his four starts last year, and that should certainly change this year.
 Bowman should make 9 starts for this team this season.

 Signed with RAB Racing in January 2013 to drive the No. 99 Toyota and race for the Rookie of the Year in the Nationwide Series.
 Bowman was the 2012 Rookie of the Year in the ARCA Series after four victories and a fourth-place finish in the standings of that series.

 More Fantasy News

-Bowman finished second in the Gander RV 400 at Dover International Speedway Monday afternoon.
+Bowman finished second in the Bank of America Roval 400 at Charlotte Motor Speedway Sunday afternoon.